ChoGGi/SurvivingMars_CheatMods/Tutorials/Misc.md

 Encode16(SHA256(value))

 Access varargs (...):
-Use select(index,...) index being the argument you want to select, or run it through a for loop with for i = 1, select("#",...) do
+Use select(3,...)
+3 being the argument you want to select, or run it through a for loop with for i = 1, select("#",...) do
 	local arg = select(i,...)
 end
-Or use: local vararg = {...}
+Or use: local varargs = {...}
 and you can access them like a regular table

 Countdown timer (use CreateGameTimeThread to have it follow the speed of the game):